simons-public/protonfixes/README.md

 For the splashscreen to work, you need to have `cefpython3` installed.
 It can be installed with pip using `sudo pip install cefpython3`.
 The splashscreen can help let you know that protonfixes is running a long task, for example installing `dotnet35`.

 ### Install from PIP
 Make sure to use the version of pip that matches the version of Python that Proton is running.
-If you are unsure, try installing with both pip2 and pip3 instead of pip in the below commands.
+Proton should be running on [python3](https://github.com/ValveSoftware/Proton/blob/8a5b8ece45fa7baa01ce2e4555f6496ea409adcf/build_proton.sh#L682).
+If you are unsure, try installing with both pip3 and pip2 in the below commands.
 ```
-# sudo pip install protonfixes
+# sudo pip3 install protonfixes
 ```

 ### Upgrade from PIP
 ```
-# sudo pip install protonfixes
+# sudo pip3 install protonfixes --upgrade
 ```

 ### Install using setuptools
 ```
-# sudo python setup.py install
+# sudo python3 setup.py install
 ```

 ### Add to user_settings.py